midonet/midonet/docs/design-overview.md

 a very narrow responsibility, so the Simulation Controller may be thought of as an extension of the DP Controller.

+### Simulations

+Each simulation queries the Virtual Topology Actor for device state.
+The simulations don't subscribe for device updates.
+Normally a simulation cannot know at the outset the entire set of devices it will need to simulate (and therefore query from the VTA) - more commonly, it will discover a new device it needs to simulate as soon as the previous device's simulation completes.

+The role of a simulation is to determine for a single packet entering the virtual network at some vport, whether:
+- some simulated device will consume the packet (and should continue to receive similar packets OR
+- some device will drop the packet (and hence a DROP flow may be installed) OR
+- the packet, after potential modifications to its network protocol headers, would be emitted from some other vport (or set of vports).

+In the course of determining one of these outcomes, a simulation may update a device's dynamic state (mac-learning table, arp-cache), or introduce new packets into the virtual network on behalf of a device that emits a packet (e.g. a router making an ARP request).
+A Simulation calls the Simulation Controller in order to introduce new packets into the virtual network; the Simulation Controller normally starts a new Simulation to handle such a request.

 ### Flow Validation Engine

 The Flow Validation Engine receives an update from the Datapath Controller for